cloudblue/connect-workflows/subscriptions-fulfillment-request/s-c-tiers-setup.md

 # Tiers Setup Request Status
 ## Description
-The tiers setup fulfillment request status indicates that this fulfillment request requires configuration of tier accounts.
-Tier configuration can be successfully completed or failed and transferred to corresponding state.
+The *Tiers Setup* fulfillment request status indicates that this fulfillment request requires Vendors to process tier configuration first.
+Tier configuration requests can be successfully approved or failed.
+Therefore, depending on the following Vendor actions with this request, fulfillment request can be assigned to the *Pending* status or to the *Failed* status.
 Refer to the [Connect community page](https://connect.cloudblue.com/community/modules/tier-config/) to learn more about tier configuration.
 ## Subscription status
 Fulfillment requests with the *tiers setup* status are interconnected with the following Subscription status:
 **Processing**
 ## Prerequisites
 A listed product and active distribution contract are required to create a fulfillment request with *tiers setup* status.
 Fulfillment requests can also get this status from the [Draft](draft.html) state.
 ## Transferable statuses
-Once the tiers setup is completed, this request is assigned to one of the following statuses:
+Once the tier configuration request processing is completed, the fulfillment request is assigned to one of the following statuses:

 * [Pending](s-b-pending.html)
 * [Inquiring](s-d-inquiring.html)